LarryTheMakerGuy/Extreme-AP-7612-OpenWRT/README.md

 # Extreme-AP-7612-OpenWRT
-Board files and config for compiling Extreme AP-7612 firmware OpenWRT
+Board files and config for compiling Extreme AP-7612 firmware OpenWRT and compiled images

 # 1.Getting started and boot initramfs
 Connect to AP via uart on backside of device or port 2 telnet.
 Escape booting the Extreme OS via spamming any key in order to gain uboot prompt.
 Next connect your computer to the AP on the wan port (closest to the LEDs.)